dd9jn/rfc4880bis/rfc4880bis.md

 SHOULD ignore this subpacket and assume OCB.
 The subpacket body is an ordered list of octets with the most preferred listed first.
-It is assumed that only algorithms listed are supported by the recipient's software.
+It is assumed that only modes listed are supported by the recipient's software.
-Algorithm numbers are in [](#aead-algorithms).
+Mode numbers are in [](#encryption-modes).
 This is only found on a self-signature.
 Note that support for the OCB Encrypted Data packet in the general is indicated by a Feature Flag.